JvanKatwijk/eti-stuff/README.md

 will show a file open menu for selecting an input file (`*.eti`).

-The GUI is simple, it will show the name of the ensemble and the names of programs.
+The GUI is simple, it will show the name of the ensemble and the names of the services.
 Selecting a service is the same as in the Qt-DAB software.

 It will start reading after pressing the start button.